Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

 Empirical research quantified the substantial impact of example sequencing, demonstrating performance variance from 54% to 93% on sentiment analysis benchmarks based solely on permutations of identical training examples. @zhao2021calibrateuseimprovingfewshot This finding carries significant implications for abstract reasoning tasks where pattern recognition is highly context-dependent.
 Further investigations have documented a recency bias phenomenon in large language models (LLMs), whereby models assign disproportionate weight to examples appearing later in the sequence, potentially compromising generalization capabilities. @cleary2025fewshot

 Contrary to conventional assumptions regarding few-shot learning efficacy, recent findings from experiments with test-time compute models (@test-time-compute) indicate performance degradation.
-Researchers by OpenAI and Microsoft @nori2024medprompto1explorationruntime observed statistically significant decreases in task performance when applying few-shot prompting to the o1 model architecture.
+Researchers at OpenAI and Microsoft @nori2024medprompto1explorationruntime observed statistically significant decreases in task performance when applying few-shot prompting to the o1 model architecture.
 These results align with independent observations by DeepSeek regarding their test-time compute model DeepSeek-R1, suggesting a fundamental limitation in current few-shot learning paradigms for certain model architectures. @deepseekai2025deepseekr1incentivizingreasoningcapability

 == Prompt Structure Development